 Both of our great memories of my First Communion, and its extraordinary importance in my budding spiritual life.
 His deceased brother, Bill, who stood by my side at my Confirmation.
 My marriage in a Catholic church, where a number of priests in our family stood on the altar.
 Six other brothers and sisters in the same boat.

 On top of all that, I can’t express the depth of my love and respect for two absolutely exceptional parents and human beings.

-I told him I didn’t believe there is such as thing as an afterlife.
-I told him I didn’t know for sure anymore than the caveman knew.
+I told him I wouldn’t guess there is such a thing as an afterlife.
+I told him I didn’t know for sure any more than the caveman knew.
 But all things being considered, that’s where I’d put my money.

 He said, “Do you believe Jesus is the son of God?”

 I told my dad I hope he’s right and that I’m wrong.
 That I hope there is a heaven.
 That I hope that life in heaven is even better than life on earth.